[Interview] Ukrainian girl tells story of Russian child abductions

 She declined to speak of her grandmother's whereabouts for "security reasons".

-And for her part, Belgium's Habib reminded MEPs in Strasbourg that Sydorova was one of the lucky few.
+And for her part, Belgium's Lahbib reminded MEPs in Strasbourg that Sydorova was one of the lucky few.

-"Since the start of the war, over 19,500 Ukrainian children have been forcibly deported and displaced from Ukraine to Russia, with only 388 children able to return home," Habib said.
+"Since the start of the war, over 19,500 Ukrainian children have been forcibly deported and displaced from Ukraine to Russia, with only 388 children able to return home," Lahbib said.

 "We'll do our best to bring back home as many children as we can," the Belgian minister added, citing the work of joint EU-ICC investigation teams and databases.